-1.14.
-Following the close of the pre-submission consultation, the responses will be submitted to the Planning Inspectorate.
-The pre-submission consultation will last for eight weeks and will begin early in 2018.
+1.14.1.15.
+Following the close of the pre-submission Main Modifications consultation, the responses will be submitted to the Planning Inspectorate.
+The pre-submission Main Modifications consultation will last for minimum of sixeight weeks. and will begin early in 2018.
 Therefore, submission is likely to take place during spring 2018, with an expected Examination in Public during summer 2018.
-As many of the strategic level issues have already been agreed through the JCS Examination in Public, it is hoped that the examination process for the Cheltenham Plan will not be lengthy; however an exact time scale cannot be defined.
+As many of the strategic level issues have already been agreed through the JCS Examination in Public, it is hoped that the examination process for the Cheltenham Plan will not be lengthy; however, an exact time scale cannot be defined.